Yay, you're finally ready to try

 But it’s great for obsessive-compulsive stuff!

 Tons of people worry ERP won't work for them.
 Yet it works for a surprisingly wide range of fears, including every OCD subtype as best we know.
-Yes, even the most abstract, “untestable” fears (“what if I go to hell after I die because I didn’t say my prayer just right?”).
 Worried ERP can’t help because your compulsions mostly happen inside your head?
 That’s adult OCD for you!
-You don’t want to be weird and do compulsions out in the open.
-Also, you have learned the art of multitasking.
-You are a rumination pro while driving, watching TV, scrolling social media, “listening” to your partner or friends, walking the dog, cooking, eating, going to the bathroom…
+You don’t want to seem weird and do compulsions out in the open.
+Besides, you can multitask now, so you are a checking / planning / catastrophizing pro even while driving, watching TV, scrolling social media, “listening” to people, walking the dog, cooking, eating, going to the bathroom…which is how some of us manage to do compulsions 16 hours a day.
+Efficient!
+The only downside is that it sucks.

 So many reasons to avoid ERP